 Redesigning a data model is not effective and this is why new data models are always mapped in the case of content migration.
 During this process, templates might be created and offered to copywriters or content strategists that work with that website.

 These systems represent a way of divided information.
 Organizational systems are used in Information Architecture to help users predict where to find information.
 There are three basic types of organizational systems:

-Sequential systems refer to creating a focus path for the user to follow.
-The users are guided through the content step by step, so that they go through each sequence and assimilate the information properly.
-Retail websites are the ones who use the sequential system for their Information Architecture.
+Sequential systems refer to creating a focused path for the user to follow.
+The users are guided through the content step by step so that they go through each sequence and assimilate the information properly.
+Retail websites are the ones that use the sequential system for their Information Architecture.

 Matrix is the most complex organizational system, where users are given choices regarding how they would like to read the content.
 Content is grouped based on different schemes.
 The most popular content schemes in Information Architecture are:

 How productive employees are?

 A bad Information Infrastructure will result in reduced productivity because of the time waste that occurs, as well as the frustration that employees encounter in searching for the needed information.
 The research conducted by the IDC in 1999 proved the financial implication of low productivity caused by bad IA design.

 Sales can go down if the users of a website are not pleased with how the information is structured on it.
 The reputation of the brand will also go down because of this.